ucsb-wsg/web-accessibility/web-accessibility-guidelines.md

 ### Guideline: User override of styles

-Allow user specified guidelines (i.e. “important!” style) to override any author-generated style sheets.
+Allow user specified guidelines (i.e. "important!" style) to override any author-generated style sheets.
 This is important for overriding small font sizes as well as undesired color combinations.